Tips for Surviving Nursing School: Expectations, Requirements, and Challenges

 What Is the NCLEX Exam?

-(Those who would like to become Licensed Practical Nurses take another version of the exam: the NCLEX-PN.
-You can learn more about it here.)
+(Those who want to become Licensed Practical Nurses take another version of the exam: the NCLEX-PN.
+You can learn more about it here)

 (You can also visit our comprehensive NCLEX-RN Study Guide)

 The NCLEX-RN consists mainly of multiple-choice questions that measure how you respond to different medical situations.
 In addition, there may also be questions that include graphics, fill-in-the-blank questions, “hot spots,” and drag-and-drop questions.